Almost every week we hear people complain about the lgbt acronym.

 That’s just one of many arguments in regards to our collective name.

 A while back there was a hate campaign to have the T removed, naturally it failed with deep criticism from the entire lgbtqia+ community.

-In the early nineties our communities were seen as separate enterties.
+In the late eighties, early nineties our communities was seen as separate enterties.

 The Gay community:

 Clearly The Gay community became progressively inadequate to describe all of the groups making their rightful mark on the world.

 Recently transgender has been used as an umbrella term to reflect the devisity of the trans community.